filecoin-project/specs/content/systems/filecoin_markets/retrieval_market/_index.md

 - The client receives the request for payment.
 - The client creates and stores a payment voucher off-chain.
 - The client responds to the provider with a reference to the payment voucher, sent as an intermediate voucher (i.e., acknowledging receipt of a part of the data and channel or lane value).
-- The provider redeems the payment voucher off-chain.
+- The provider validates the voucher sent by the client and saves it to be redeemed on-chain later
 - The provider resumes sending data and requesting intermediate payments.
 - The process continues until the end of the data transfer.